nirzaf/blog/content/blog/building-an-angular-project-with-bootstrap-4-and-firebase.md

 !["Angular App With Firebase"](https://res.cloudinary.com/dw0ygv1p9/image/upload/v1571642424/1_ocLdKFc0yd5cIZz_oIP_hg_zgvgef.png)

-This post has been published first on <a href="https://https://codingthesmartway.com/">CodingTheSmartWay.com.</a>

 ### Part 1: Setting Up The Project

 In this tutorial I’ll show you how to start your Angular 5 Project from scratch and add Bootstrap 4 and the Firebase library to your application.
 This is the perfect application skeleton for your web application project.